UmarJavaid56/Project-4---Machine-Language/README.md

 # Project-4---Machine-Language
 Implemented multiplication using machine language.
-Implemented clearing and filling pixels when button is pressed using machine language,
+Implemented clearing and filling the screen with pixels when a button is pressed using machine language,